AdobeDocs/campaign.en/help/v8/start/connect.md

 * Get your Campaign server URL
 * Create your Adobe ID, or get your user credentials from your company
 * Install Microsft Edge Webview2 runtime on your system.
 [Learn more](#webview)

+>[!NOTE]
+>
+>You can also connect to Campaign Web user interface using a web browser.
+Learn more about the new Campaign Web User Interface in [this documentation](https://experienceleague.adobe.com/docs/campaign-web/v8/campaign-web-home.html){target="_blank"}.

 ## Install the client console{#download-ac-console}